 Nov - Digital Safety

-Greetings Normans, happy Mental Health Tuesday!
+Hello Normans, and happy Mental Health Tuesday!

-November is “Digital Safety” month.
+November is “Digital Wellness” month.

 WATCH THE FILM & DISCUSS